tstyche/tstyche-as-mocha/DEVELOPMENT.md

 For the smoothest development experience in this codebase, you'll need:

 - [Node.js] — You'll need at least v18, which is the oldest supported version.
-- [fnm] — Optional, but helpful.
+  Other [LTS versions] may be helpful.
 - [yarn] — Not just npm.
-- [hyperfine] — Optional for many basic tasks, but required for performance metrics.
+- [fnm] — Optional, but helpful.

 You'll do a typical setup sequence from there.